 Microcentro is Bueno Aires' financial and business centre .

-Stop in for a coffee and a spot of jazz at the Cafe Tortoni.
-This is the oldest cafe in the city and has been voted one of the most beautiful cafes in the world.
-The basement of the Cafe Tortoni is also a great place to try out those tango lessons.
+Stop in for a coffee and a spot of jazz at the Café Tortoni.
+This is the oldest café in the city and is voted one of the most beautiful cafés in the world.
+The basement of the Café Tortoni is also a great place to try out those tango lessons.

 San Telmo is the oldest barrio in Buenos Aires.
-This romantic neighborhood is characterized by its cobbled streets and well-preserved colonial buildings.
-The area boasts markets, tango parlors, cafes, and antique shops.
+This romantic neighbourhood is characterised by its cobbled streets and well-preserved colonial buildings.
+The area boasts markets, tango parlours, cafés, and antique shops.
 Tres Bohemian.
-The Mercado de San Telmo, built in the 1890s retains its original purpose selling fresh fruits and veg along with household goods.
+The Mercado de San Telmo, built in the 1890s, retains its original purpose selling fresh fruits and veg along with household goods.